 Bordeaux Sauvignon Blanc blends – such as Château Perron, from Graves or Château Sainte Marie Vieilles Vignes from Entre-Deux-Mers – have a toasty quality that makes them an ideal companion for the char of grilled, citrus-scented poultry.

 Not in the mood for lamb?
 No worries!
 We’ve got you covered with a healthy and delicious recipe for lemon chicken.
 Pound chicken breasts and thighs until they’re of roughly even thickness and whip up a quick marinade of olive oil, lemon juice, lemon zest, garlic, oregano, salt and black pepper.
 Ideally, your chicken should sit in the fridge entirely covered in the marinade for at least a few hours, but you can get away with less if you’re pressed for time.
 Grill for about 4-5 minutes per side or until cooked through.
 Let your chicken sit for a few minutes after removing from the grill, sprinkle with chopped fresh green herbs, and serve immediately with a chilled bottle of Sauvignon Blanc, such as fresh and crisp Château Reynon available from The Wine Society.

 Why not try a Bordeaux rosé with meat skewers or traditional merguez-sausages.
 Its aromas of strawberry, redcurrant and acid citrus freshness are perfect for refreshing the barbecue and titillating your summer taste buds.

-If you have guests of the pescatarian persuasion, we recommend blowing them away with a simple yet gourmet seeming Japanese-inspired miso-glazed salmon that pairs perfectly with a glass of Bordeaux rosé such as Chai de Bordes – Bordeaux rosés are almost always fresh and fruit-forward: a great match for summery grilled fish!
+If you have guests of the pescatarian persuasion, we recommend blowing them away with a simple yet gourmet seeming Japanese-inspired miso-glazed salmon that pairs perfectly with a glass of Bordeaux rosé such as De Luze Rosé – Bordeaux rosés are almost always fresh and fruit-forward – a great match for summery grilled fish!

 Miso glazed salmon recipe